-But the critique of the welfare state did not come exclusively from the right.
-As we have seen the Frankfurt School of neo-Marxists found that both big government and big capitalism tended to be dominating, with Jurgen Habermas comparing the domination of system to the collaborative space of communicative action.
-Left-wing radicals like Michael Hardt and Antonio Negri in their radical trilogy Empire/Multitude/Commonwealth argued for a multitude of “singularities” living a “life in common” of creative production and “affect” that was now replacing the masses of working-class factory workers doing standardized and routine work.
+The critique of the welfare state has not come exclusively from the right.
+As we have seen, the Frankfurt School of neo-Marxists found that both big government and big capitalism tended to be dominating, with Jürgen Habermas contrasting the domination of system with the collaborative space of communicative action.
+Left-wing radicals like Michael Hardt and Antonio Negri in their radical Empire trilogy argued for a multitude of “singularities” living a “life in common” of creative production and “affect” that was now replacing the masses of working-class factory workers doing standardized and routine work.
 James C. Scott has illuminated modern government as an effort to make individuals “legible” to government, and thereby taxable and controllable.
 It is one thing for our ruling class to ignore the attack on the welfare state from the right; it is another thing to ignore the critique of the welfare state developed by left-wing writers.